The Farrand Rapid Rule

 The Farrand Rapid Rule also known as the Rapid Rule

-Hiram A. Farrand came to Berlin from New Jersey and started working for the Brown Company.
+Hiram Augustus Farrand Jr. was born on December 10, 1868 in Vinland, New Jersey.
+Farrand studied at Rutgers College, being a graduate of the class of 1891.
+He later moved to Philadelphia, Penn., where he lived at 44 North Fourth Street.
+While he was there, he invented the Farrand Self-Clinching Nail.
+Mr. Hiram A. Farrand later came to Berlin and started working for the Brown Company.
 While in Berlin, Farrand created a ruler that he called “The Farrand Rapid Rule” and received the patent for this invention on January 3.
 1922.
 Mr. Farrand left his job at Brown Company and started his own factory in 1927 here in Berlin.
 The Hiram A. Farrand Inc. stood on the corner of Coos and Champlain streets.
 At that time the new measuring tape was being heard of around the world.
 Mr. Farrand made one hundred thousand dollars just in the first year.
 The Rapid Rule was also a hit in a mystery play called “The Bellamy Trial” which ran at the Copley Theater in Boston for many weeks.
 In August of 1928, Farrand received an order from Commander Admiral Byrd, who was about to go explore the South Pole, and wanted a number of Farrand Rapid Rules to go with him.
 Roger W. Babson, one of the most widely known business forecasters in the world at the time, congratulated Mr. Farrand in a letter about this world changing invention.
 In his weekly reports to his clients Babson said: “An ingenious measuring device has been brought to my attention.
 A tape made of improved steel, having a novel shape and coiling into a vest-sized cup has been produced.
 This device is called The Farrand Rapid Rule.
 Further details may be had by writing to Hiram H. Farrand Inc. in Berlin NH”.
 It was estimated that in five-year existence, the little factory produced more than one million dollars.
 The depression in the early 1930’s hit Mr. Farrand hard and eventually lead to the selling of the Farrand Rapid Rule to the Stanley Works for fifty thousand dollars.
 The business was moved to New Britain Connect and now makes millions of dollars on the Stanley Tape Rule.
 As for Mr. Farrand, he moved to Florida in 1935 but still visited Berlin every summer.
 Being the inventor of two great inventions, the Farrand Rapid Rule and the Self-Clinching Nail, Mr. Farrand died at his winter home in Passa-Grille Florida on January 21, 1948.
 (Image from Beyond Brown Paper archives)

 Kream Krisp